 This article describes how to connect Tableau to an OData data source.
-Tableau connects to OData V1 - V4.
+Tableau connects to OData V1, V2, and V4.

 Before you begin, gather this connection information:

 - Server URL for the data you want to connect to

 - Sign-in credentials (user name and password), if required

 Start Tableau and under Connect, select OData.
 For a complete list of data connections, select More under To a Server.
 Then do the following:

 - A service URL to access all feeds inside the service.